This initiative is built around a simple idea:

 - tripod or stabiliser

-The baton and framework will be provided.
+The baton and framework will be provided where participation arrangements have been agreed.

 Keep It Simple